RBVI/minrms/share/README.md

 ...*then* the nitrogen, alpha-carbon, carbon, and oxygen atoms (the atoms along a protein's backbone) would be used to calculate RMSD between residues in the alignment.
+*(Note:
-*(A blank space must precede the atom names on each line, eg " N", " C",...
+A blank space must precede the atom names on each line, eg " N", " C",...
-Note, the quotes (") were added above only to clarify the position of whitespace in the file and should not appear in the "atoms_used.txt" file.)*
+The quotes (") were added above only to clarify the position of whitespace in the file and should not appear in the "atoms_used.txt" file.)*